fcmdr/Time-Series/README.md

 # Time-Series
-Times Series with R software
+With R software

-Time series analysis using various datasets for example : Prediction of precipitation in San-Francisco, prediction of electricity consumption etc
+Time series analysis using various datasets for example : Prediction of precipitation in San-Francisco, electricity consumption etc

 Methods : By taking into account trend and seasonnality of the data.